mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Some of the components in my rack are non-essential and don't need to stay online during a power outage.

 For example, I keep a little IoT device in my rack that [monitors performance of my solar panels](/notes/debugging-vlans-tp-link/#mistake-2-forgetting-to-add-my-router-to-the-vlan).
 That device is totally extraneous, so I'm fine if it goes offline during a power failure.
-In fact, I prefer it to go offline because I don't want to squander my limited battery life in an outage on a solar monitor.
+In fact, I prefer it to go offline because I don't want to squander limited battery capacity on a solar monitor.

 ### Candidates